-The most abundant ingredients should be nutrient-rich produce such as spinach, kale, romaine, beets, carrots, tomatoes, and parsley.
-Additions like flax seed, ginger and turmeric can add additional health benefits.
-Green, leafy vegetables, like spinach and kale, usually make the healthy juice green.
-However, beets can turn it red, and carrots can turn it orange.
+The healthiest kind of juice is made only from vegetables and/or fruit, and healthy herbs and/or spices.
+If possible, the most abundant ingredients should be nutrient-rich produce such as spinach, kale, romaine, beets, carrots, tomatoes, and apples.
+Additions like flax seed, cilantro, ginger and turmeric can add additional health benefits.
+Green, leafy vegetables, like spinach and kale, usually make the juice green.
+Beets can turn it red, and carrots can turn it orange.
+All are beautiful, healthy colors.

 Which Juice is the Healthiest?

-In addition, cold pressed juice means cold pressure was used to extract juice, and that maximizes the juice and nutrient content.
+In addition, cold pressed juice means cold pressure is used to extract juice, which maximizes the fiber and nutrient content.
 You can either make your own using a cold press juicer, or find a local cold pressed juice bar that offer their juice in a local storefronts.
 (See Pressed Juice Directory.)

 How to Buy Healthy Juice